Configure the Service Infrastructure

 - Configure theBackbone Routingto use for the service connections.By default, the Prisma Access backbone requires that you have a symmetric network path for the traffic returning from the data center or headquarters location by way of a service connection.
 If you want to use ECMP or another load balancing mechanism for service connections from your CPE, you can enable asymmetric flows through the Prisma Access backbone.

 - Selectno-asymmetric-routingto require symmetric flows across the service connection backbone (the default setting).

 - Selectasymmetric-routing-onlyto allow Prisma Access to use asymmetric flows across the service connection backbone.

-- Enable HIP Redistributionto have Prisma Access use service connections to redistribute HIP information from mobile users and users at remote networks.
+- Enable HIP Redistribution to use service connections to redistribute HIP information from mobile users and users at remote networks.

-- (Optional)Specify Outbound Routes for the Service (Max 10)by adding up to 10 prefixes for which Prisma Access adds static routes on all SPNs and CANs.
+- (Optional)Specify Outbound Routes for the Service (Max 10)by adding up to 10 prefixes for which Prisma Access adds static routes on all service connections and remote network connections.
 Prisma Access then routes traffic to these prefixes over the internet.